Learning Outcomes:

 If you were to use the PLAY command followed by some arguments, you would get an error message:

 Error!
-Incorrect number of arguments provided.
-Expected 0 argument for the "PLAY" command
+Incorrect number of arguments.
+Expected 0 arguments for the "PLAY" command.

 This is because the command expects no arguments, but you provided some (in this case, 1, 2, hello).